The importance of having difficult conversations at work

 So, why do many try avoiding them, and how can we be better.

-What do these conversations look like?
+What do difficult work conversations look like?

 If "difficult conversation" sounds broad, that's because it is.
 These issues can run the gamut from "You took my sandwich out of the office fridge" to "We've found your conduct to be criminally negligent and must immediately terminate your employment" – hopefully that last one is a rarity in your organisation!